Best Careers for Women: Unconventional Jobs That Pay Well

 Database Administrator—Protect an organization's critical, confidential data as a database administrator.
 Along with ensuring data integrity, you also make sure that the data is organized and accessible to those people who are authorized to access it.
 Learning how to install, configure, upgrade, secure, backup, and recover data can lead you to a position in which the annual salary is $84,250 on average.

-Software Developer—Get on to a career path that is expecting 17 percent job growth and pays annual average salaries of $108,760.
+Software Developer—Get on to a career path that is expecting 17 percent job growth and pays annual average salaries of $108,760, which makes it one of the top-paying jobs for women.
 Software developers take on a number of essential roles.
 You may be responsible for repairing and upgrading existing software programs or designing new systems.
 Your ability to think creatively and use current technology to solve problems and meet business goals could lead you to a whole new level of success.

 Web Developer—Train for an occupation that is expecting an astonishing 27 percent growth in jobs.
 Make your way to success by acquiring the skills needed to write code, create scripts, develop user interfaces, and work with programming tools and languages to ensure that websites are efficient and functional.
 Website developers receive good compensation for their work; the average salary is $70,660 annually.

-In a field that has been largely led by men, is it possible that the skilled trades shortage gap could be narrowed with one simple action?
-That action being focusing on training and hiring more women.
-It could certainly be an ideal time for women to start wading into uncharted territory to secure promising careers in the skilled trades sector.
+In a field that has been largely led by men, is it possible that the skilled trades shortage gap could be narrowed with one or two simple actions?
+For example, what if more was done to focus on the training and hiring of female workers while also promoting the skilled trades for women?
+Maybe there should even be dedicated trade schools for women.
+Regardless, now could certainly be an ideal time for women to start wading into uncharted territory to secure promising careers in the skilled trades sector.

 Even though 57 percent of women are active in the labor force, very few are choosing skilled trades careers.
-Take a look at the numbers below that show the percentage of women workers within specific occupations:8
+Take a look at the numbers below that show the percentage of female workers occupying specific trade jobs for women:7

 - Welders—4.8 percent